Fretboard string and guitar practice software

 This began as a game but now promotes itself as a training aid with lessons and songs to practice for subscribers.
 Pricing is hard to find but on the high side - over £10 a month.
 There's new software to let you run Ubisoft games on Windows and Mac, with Android and IOS apps planned; presumably there are a lot of older editions for sale that work on Xbox or Playstation.
 A Wikipedia page says that only versions three and above can work with real electric guitars.

-Ebay gives a very little cashback via a certain cashback site that also works on bax music shop, Musicroom, and others.
+Ebay gives about 1% cashback via a cashback site that also works on Music Room, Bax-Shop and Tiger

-As with any instrument, you can see a low price for the cheapest version delivered new on a site like Gear4music.
-Something secondhand might sound better, be easier to fix, and of course buying it reduces carbon emissions, helps people who want to off-load musical instruments, and doesn't help the aims of the ruling party in China.
-That makes it sound better still.
+As with any instrument, you can see a low price for the cheapest version delivered new on a site like Gear4Music or Musicroom.
+Something secondhand might sound better, be easier to fix, and of course buying it reduces carbon emissions, helps people who want to sell musical instruments, and doesn't help the aims of the ruling party in China, which makes it sound better still.

-Upmarket, Snapdragon guitars are made in the UK for travel and of course postage to buyers.
+Upmarket buyers might glance at Snapdragon guitars are made in the UK for travel and of course postage to buyers.
 They sometimes turn-up second hand.
-Rotosound.com stings seem to be made in the UK.
+Rotosound.com stings are made in the UK.
 That is about all I know about buying a guitar; for example I don't know which ones have softwood necks and whether those are more bendy and need more tuning.
-I know that a Roadie Guitar Tuners might be quicker than tuning by ear if you're trying to teach more than one guitarist at a time.

 Buying guitar practice amplifiers